wp-plugins/image-elevator/readme.txt

 http://www.youtube.com/watch?v=ApcCCcsUoeo

 == Changelog ==

+= 1.8.5 - 3 Sep 2013 =
+NEW: Saving images in Media Library after pasting!
+FIXED: A bug when it's not possible to paste images in FireFox v22+

 = 1.8.0 - 10 Apr 2013 =
 FIXED: A bug when the message offering to change the plugin assembly appears even if the assemble is correct.